 Register now — not later

 South Africa recognises both registered and unregistered trademarks.
-If you have been using a mark in trade long enough, you may have common law rights based on use and reputation.
+If you have been using a mark in trade long enough, you may have common law rights based on use and reputation — even without registration.

 But proving common law rights is expensive, slow, and uncertain.
 Registration gives you a clear, enforceable statutory right from a fixed date — no evidence required.